NelisW/myOpenHab/docs/421-ESP-PIR-alarm.md

 1. Standalone ESP8266, connected by wifi to the rest of the network.
 Completed.
 1. The ESP must be programmable/flashable over the air (OTA) once deployed.
 Completed.
-1. MQTT comms with a Raspberry Pi to escalate the alarm to an OpenHab instance.
-Completed.
 1. The ESP must send regular MQTT pings to confirm it is on the air.
 Completed.
 1. Multiple PIR sensors, with intelligent logic before triggering the alarm.
 Outstanding.
 1. Switching on a security light if any one of the PIRs is triggered.
 Completed.
 1. The PIR triggered light must remain on for a programmable time, and then switch off again.
 Completed.
 1. The light must switch on/off if an appropriate MQTT command is sent to the ESP.
 Completed.
-.
-The MQTT triggered light must remain on until switched off, or 3 hours, whichever occurs first.
+1. The MQTT triggered light must remain on until switched off, or 3 hours, whichever occurs first.
+Completed.
+1. MQTT communicate with a Raspberry Pi to escalate the alarm to an OpenHab instance.
 1. Set up the OpenHab environment to react to messages from this alarm

 The idea is to use the low-cost PIR sensors available on EBay and AliExpress for dollar or two.